Adoration 4 Adventure’s recommendations for traveling with a broken heart.

 Now is not the time to be making life changing decisions.
 So probably best not to sign up to the Peace Corps or get a lower back tattoo.
 If you really want to go wild, get a piercing – at least those come out easily.

 Start making new exciting plans for the future

 There is no rush to start thinking about the future.
 And in the beginning, it will probably be hard or even painful to imagine a future without your ex.
 However, as the weeks pass you will start to feel more like your amazing self and be feeling more hopeful about the future.

 The positive of a break-up is that you are now able to do whatever you want without any input or consideration for a significant other.
 The beauty of being single is that you are free!

 So what dreams have you been putting off because it wasn’t the right time?
-It could be a one year solo backpacking trip or relocating to The Netherlands to learn Dutch.
+It could be a one-year solo backpacking trip or relocate to The Netherlands to learn Dutch.
 I recommend writing down a list of all your goals and aspirations.
 This could be for work, family, hobbies and of course, travel!
 Personally, I write and review my goals every three months.
 These goals include short-term and long-term so I can always be working towards the future that I dream of.

 What is the future that you are envisioning yourself in now?

 Have you gone through an emotional experience while on the road?
 Tell us about it below!